 Clinical Studies

-ISTURISA efficacy was assessed in two Phase 3 clinical studies.
-Select a study to review efficacy data.
+The efficacy of ISTURISA® (osilodrostat) was assessed in 2 phase 3 clinical studies.1,2 Select a study to review efficacy data.

-LINC 3 is a rigorous phase III clinical trial (N=137 patients with CD) that included a randomized, double-blind, placebo-controlled withdrawal period.1,2
+LINC 3 was a phase 3 clinical trial in patients with Cushing’s disease (CD) (N=137) that included a randomized, double-blind, placebo-controlled withdrawal period1,3

-- Patients aged 18–75 years with a confirmed diagnosis of persistent, recurrent, or de novo (if not surgical candidates) Cushing’s disease
+- Patients aged 18 to 75 years with a confirmed diagnosis of persistent, recurrent, or de novo (if not surgical candidates or refused surgery) Cushing’s disease

 - Patients with a history of pituitary surgery had to be at least 30 days post surgery